-Threatened & Endangered or Rare Species
+Threatened and Endangered or Rare Species

-Reports and requests:
+Reports and requests

 How to Report Rare, Threatened or Endangered Species

 Do you know of natural habitat in South Dakota that supports rare, threatened or endangered species?
 Maybe you are aware of an exemplary natural area that may harbor rare species?
-If so, you should contact the South Dakota Natural Heritage Program.Contact us by e-mail.
+If so, contact any one of the below staff members.

-- Make a Data Request
+Make a Natural Heritage Data Request

 State Endangered Species Permit ProcedureIf you plan to sample or collect any species listed as a state threatened or endangered species, you must request a state endangered species authorization.
 To apply for this authorization, follow these instructions.